-Changes in climate and weather extremes as well as the transformation of a fossil-intense to a carbon-neutral economy are expected to strongly affect the financial system in manifold ways.
+Changes in climate and weather extremes as well as the transformation of a fossil-intense to a carbonneutral economy are expected to strongly affect the financial system in manifold ways.
 At the same time, the financial sector will have to play a role in supporting the transition to a net-zero economy.
-In line with its mandate, the European Central Bank (ECB) is committed to addressing climate change.
+Therefore, and in line with its mandate, the European Central Bank (ECB) is committed to addressing climate change.
 This includes managing climate-related risks to monetary policy and to the financial system, supporting the green transition, and enhancing transparency on climate-related matters.
-The core ingredients for this end are reliable data and meaningful indicators.